praatibhsurana/praatibhsurana/README.md

 ## Hey there!
 I'm Praatibh 👋

-- 🔭 I’m currently working on projects in Natural Language Processing and Medical Healthcare AI
+- 🔭 I’m currently working on projects in Natural Language Processing and Computer Vision in Medical Healthcare AI
-- 🌱 I’m currently learning Reinforcement Learning
+- 🌱 I’m currently learning Reinforcement Learning and Transformers
 - 🤔 I’m looking for help with handwriting recognition and RL
 - 📫 How to reach me : Mail me at praatibhsurana@gmail.com or tweet me @PraatibhS
 - ⚡ Fun fact : I own a podcast called "Just Baatein".
 You've made it this far, might as well check my podcast out and perhaps give me a follow!
 Click here :  https://linktr.ee/justbaatein 😄
+- I also write articles on ML and DL at https://praatibhsurana.medium.com/
 - 😄 Pronouns : He/Him

 <!--